wonkatin/express-apis-omdb/readme.md

 require('dotenv').config()
 const OMDB_API_KEY = process.env.OMDB_API_KEY
 ```
-* put axios in a route and hit it with postman
+* put axios in a route (not /) and hit it with postman
   * require the stuff in server and async the route
 ```js
 // require axios